ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 See `[FIPS204]` §4 for details on the parameter sets, and the key and generated signature sizes.

 The generation of an ML-DSA key depends on the full parameter specification.
-The encoding of each parameter set into the key attributes is described in :secref:`ml-keys`.
+The encoding of each parameter set into the key attributes is described in :secref:`ml-dsa-keys`.

 `[FIPS204]` defines pure and pre-hashed variants of the signature scheme, which can either be hedged (randomized) or deterministic.
 Four algorithms are defined to support these variants: `PSA_ALG_ML_DSA`, `PSA_ALG_DETERMINISTIC_ML_DSA`, `PSA_ALG_HASH_ML_DSA()`, and `PSA_ALG_DETERMINISTIC_HASH_ML_DSA()`.